Judge: Marjorie Taylor Greene is qualified for reelection - NewsBreak

 Judge: Marjorie Taylor Greene is qualified for reelection

-A judge in Georgia on Friday found that U.S. Rep. Marjorie Taylor Green can run for reelection, rejecting arguments from a group of voters who had challenged her eligibility over allegations that she engaged in insurrection.
-But the decision will ultimately be up to Republican Secretary of State Brad Raffensperger .
+ATLANTA (AP) — A judge in Georgia on Friday found that U.S. Rep. Marjorie Taylor Greene is qualified to run for reelection, concluding that a group of voters who had challenged her eligibility failed to prove she engaged in insurrection after taking office.
+But the decision will ultimately be up to Republican Secretary of State Brad Raffensperger.

-State Administrative Law Judge Charles Beaudrot announced his decision after a daylong hearing in April that included arguments from lawyers for the voters and for Greene, as well as extensive questioning of Greene herself.
+Before reaching his decision, state Administrative Law Judge Charles Beaudrot held a daylong hearing in April that included arguments from lawyers for the voters and for Greene, as well as extensive questioning of Greene herself .
+He also received extensive briefing from both sides.Florida pension fund loses $200M in Russian investments, state rep. says

 State law says Beaudrot must submit his findings to Raffensperger, who has to decide whether Greene should be removed from the ballot.